sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_4.rst

 you want to import.

-As far as other statistical software goes, jamovi can also directly open / import a wealth of other formats such as R, SAS, STATA, Excel, LibreOffice, and JSON.
+As far as other statistical software goes, jamovi can also directly open / import a wealth of other formats such as R, SAS, Stata, Excel, LibreOffice, and JSON.

 --------

+.. |booksales|                         replace:: ``booksales.csv``
+.. _booksales:                         ../../_statics/data/booksales.csv

 .. |ID|                                image:: ../_images/variable-id.*
    :width: 16px